Met Gala: Vintage, Jared Leto as Choupette, Kim K. in pearls

-NEW YORK (AP) — The Met Gala's starry carpet was on fire with vintage haute couture Monday as Dua Lipa walked in a Chanel ballgown from the fashion house's archive and Nicole Kidman chose a look Karl Lagerfeld himself made for her 20 years ago.
+NEW YORK (AP) — Janelle Monáe dropped a bulky black-and-white coat to reveal a sheer cage dress on the Met Gala carpet Monday and Jeremy Pope lit up the Metropolitan Museum of Art's Grand Staircase in a huge cape emblazoned with the visage of Karl Lagerfeld.

+Lagerfeld was the honoree at the A-list gala with many in the crowd of about 400 dressed in vintage looks from the fashion houses where he worked during a career of more than 60 years.

 But elegant wasn't entirely the hallmark of the evening.
-Jared Leto dressed as Choupette, the beloved fluffy cat of Lagerfeld, the evening's honoree.
+Jared Leto dressed as Choupette, Lagerfeld's beloved fluffy cat.
 Lil Nas X went full cat covered in crystals by Pat McGrath and Dior Men.

+Bad Bunny showed up late in bright white from head to toe with a long cape adorned with flowers.
+Monáe’s look, with a black sparkly leotard underneath, was made by Thom Browne.

+Dua Lipa walked in a Chanel ballgown from the fashion house’s archive and Nicole Kidman chose a look Karl Lagerfeld himself made for her 20 years ago.

 And there were some bombshells: Serena Williams wore a flapper Gucci look when she announced she's pregnant with her second child.